Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

 \textbf{Pair Structure and Binding Energies.} One of the central open questions in the physics of cuprate superconductors is the microscopic mechanism of pairing.
-Doped carriers are known to organize in complex ways, giving rise to pairing, stripe phases, and other correlated charge and spin textures, the mechanisms behind which are still not fully understood.
-Motivated by these intriguing questions, we turn to an exploration of the two-hole structure in the $SU(3)$ model.
+As a first step to study potential pairing in the $SU(3)$ model, we turn to an exploration of the two-hole structure.
+Due to the spin imbalance, we do not enforce the spin permutation symmetry in the NQS and work in a sector with fixed magnetization.